elliot-nelson/js13k-2019-letchworth-village/README.md

   - Using `rollup` + `typescript` adds just a few bytes but is easier to work with.
   - Cut a bunch of unused extra files and node packages.

+#### v1.3

+- Sprite Sheet refactor!
+  - Instead of exporting individually, the build now creates a single combined spritesheet.
+  - Spritesheet position data is generated automatically instead of manually.
+  - Generated TS/PNG file is now checked in instead of individual PNG files.

 ## Building the game

 - `/src` contains the game source files and assets